1729MrE/21499/README.md

 Here are some issues that I'm experiencing:
 Non-Full boards are not being evaluated in calculateNimber even though they are apparently correctly identified and added to the linked list in isolate.
 (By non-full board I mean any AxB sized piece which doesn't not have A times B area).
 Take a look at what gets printed to see what I mean.
+I'm hoping that that's the only issue with the program but I might be forgetting something at the moment.

 What you see if it prints:
 Table Index is printed when the Hash Table gets printed at the end of the program.